Foram2248/payment-management-app/README.md

 # Payment Management App

 This project is a comprehensive **Payment Management System** that allows users to track, update, and manage payment records with a robust frontend and backend integration.
 The system includes functionalities such as viewing, adding, updating, and deleting payment records.
-Additionally, evidence files related to payments can be uploaded, providing users with a seamless experience for managing payments.

 The project also includes **data analysis** on payment records, such as calculating total due amounts, identifying overdue payments, and generating summary statistics about the payments.